We’ve just returned from our Pride of Panama cruise on board the TUI Dream, and I wanted to share our review.

 The layout can be a bit confusing, with certain staircases only giving access to certain floors, but it doesn’t take long to get your bearings.

-What are the cabins like on the Dream?
+What are the cabins like on TUI Dream?

-There are different sorts of cabins on the TUI Dream, depending on your budget – an outside cabin has a window, and most rooms have double beds, flat-screen TVs, a fridge, seating area and bathroom with an over-bath shower and sink.
+If you join Pride of Panama, you’ll be offered a choice of various cabins on the TUI Dream, depending on your budget.
+An outside cabin has a window, and most rooms have double beds, flat-screen TVs, a fridge, seating area and bathroom with an over-bath shower and sink.

 Video Tour of our Cabin